opengisch/QField-docs/documentation/how-to/print-to-pdf.en.md

 # Print to PDF

-It's possible to export the maps and other items to a PDF document.
+It's possible to export the maps and other items to a PDF document using the QGIS Print Layouts.

 ## Usage
 :material-tablet-android:{ .device-icon } Fieldwork